asbjornh/fp/README.md

 K.Pipe(K.map(K.add(10)));
 ```

+## ES6

+ES6 source can be imported from `kompis/es6` (it's about a third of the size of the regular ES5 version).

 ## About

 The functions can be divided in two groups: core functions and utils.
 The utils are properly documented below.
 The core functions are all pretty small so their implementations are included (without further documentation) [at the bottom](#core) of this readme.